 - Our exit strategy is to sell the flats individually rather than as a single investment, thereby realising the discount that we have secured from buying in bulk.
 Being 9 flats within a larger development in a well-established location, they lend themselves to individual sale

 - Leading research agencies Savills, Knight Frank, JLL and CBRE, have predicted house price growth in the North West of 12%, 10.4%, 18.1% and 10.9% respectively, over the next 5 years.
 The average of these predictions is 12.9% and once geared by the mortgage debt would deliver 5-year capital growth of 22.6%, based on selling the units individually.
-Once a dividend yield is added, this would equate to a total return of 44% over a 5-year period after deducting all costs of purchase (including the initial Property Partner transaction fee) and accounting for corporation tax on the capital gain, if the property were sold at this value.
-The enhanced rental income promotion is paid in addition to these underlying returns
+Once a dividend yield is added, this would equate to a total return of 44% over a 5-year period based on the New Listing price of 49.43p per share and after deducting all costs of purchase (including the initial Property Partner transaction fee) and accounting for corporation tax on the capital gain, if the property were sold at this value.
+Owing to 0.5% stamp duty being applicable to Resale Market purchases and not New Listing purchases, investors on the Resale Market would need to purchase at an average price of 49.19p per share to achieve these same returns

 - The town is currently undergoing substantial regeneration, which has catalysed £750m of investment and substantial job growth in the area.
 This includes a £107m redevelopment of the town centre, and £190m regeneration of Warrington’s central transport hub.
 These projects are expected to complete in 2019 and 2024 respectively